MicrosoftDocs/visualstudio-docs/mac/azure-functions.md

     - Http POST CRUD
     - Http Trigger with parameters
     - Http Trigger
 - **Timer** – Execute cleanup or other batch tasks on a predefined schedule.
-This template takes two fields: a Name and a schedule, which is a six field CRON expression that schedules your function to run every minute.
+This template takes two fields: a Name and a schedule, which is a six field CRON expression.
 For more information, see the [Azure functions article on Time](https://docs.microsoft.com/azure/azure-functions/functions-create-scheduled-function)
 - **GitHub Trigger** – Respond to events that occur in your GitHub repositories.
 For more information, see the [Azure Functions article on GitHub](https://docs.microsoft.com/azure/azure-functions/functions-create-github-webhook-triggered-function)
     - GitHub commenter – This function will be run when it receives a GitHub webhook for an issue or pull request and adds a comment.
     - GitHub WebHook – This function will be run when it receives a GitHub webhook